cwshu/NCTU_OS_2015_HW3/spec.rst

 - In Section 2, we will show how to add a system call to linux kernel.

-- In Section 3, we will show how address translation takes place in x86_64 linux kernel.
+- In Section 3, we will present the x86_64 address translation process and point out the page table data structure implementations in the linux kernel.

-If you know how to do them, you can jump to Section 4 for homework requirement and example code.
+If you already have some idea on these, you can directly jump to Section 4 for the homework requirement and example code.

 Section 1.
 Process Memory Layout
 --------------------------------